sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * The weekly average of incidents since 7 October stands at 33, compared with 21 incidents per week between 1 January and 6 October 2023\.
 The number of incidents since 7 October has declined from 80 incidents in the first week (7-14 October) to 21 incidents between 9 and 14 December.
 One-third of these incidents included firearms, including shootings and threats of shootings.
 In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers. ((97 for #3))

 ### Displacement (West Bank) ((31 for #4))

+* Since 7 October, OCHA has recorded 353 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (35 incidents), damage to Palestinian-owned property (27 incidents), or both casualties and damage to property (46 incidents). ((22 for #2))

 ### Displacement (West Bank)